agilepro/epiconsciousness/docs/Atheism/meaning-of-life.md

 ## Conclusions

 There was no sign that any atheist was having any trouble identifying what gave their life meaning.
 There really was a surprising number of thoughtful responses.
 Most of them came down to the idea: there are so many things that can give life meaning, just see them and appreciate them.
 The group as a whole is full good feelings, and value life to the fullest.

+## Comments and Answers

+> any atheist who is not a nihilist is being dishonest to his religion.
+> Atheism, taken to its logical conclusion, nihilism is the end result of atheism.

+That is what you think.
+You need get a ticket to heaven where you will live and live and live forever.

+The atheist realizes that they play a particular limited role in the world, and they leave behind them a better world for their friends, family, and all of humanity.
+THAT is what the atheist lives for, not the silly selfish dream of an everlasting life.

+That is NOT nihilism